a colorful image of the hoodoos and rocks of bryce canyon national park

 Getting that “iconic” shot from above

 It’s hard to resist taking a million photos of the various “amphitheaters,” as they’re called.
 And while you’re sure to love what you get, excess quantity doesn’t necessarily mean excess quality.
-There are a few tried and true rules of photographing these amphitheaters from above.
+There are a few tried-and-true rules for photographing these amphitheaters from above.

-First, make sure to go in early morning or late evening for the best light.
+First, make sure to go in the early morning or late evening for the best light.

 Mid-day light is notoriously harsh for landscape photography, and this is exacerbated by the tall hoodoos and high desert sun of the Southwest deserts in the U.S.

-Thus, to get the best photographs, aim for being there within the hour just after sunrise or hour just before sunset for better angle, color, and softness of light.
+Thus, to get the best photographs, aim to be there within the hour just after sunrise or an hour just before sunset for better angle, color, and softness of light.

 an exquisite sunrise shines over bryce canyon